velten-group/RNA-seq-course/README.md

 Material for the RNA-seq course at Heidelberg University

 ## Preparations
-1. Sign in to the Slack Workspace for this course
-2. Complete the pre-course survey by TBD
-3. For the course you need to bring a laptop with the following installed:
+1. For the course you need to bring a laptop with the following installed:
 	- [R](https://cran.r-project.org/) - If you already have an existing installation of R, please make sure that your R version is 4.3.
 	- [RStudio](https://posit.co/products/open-source/rstudio/)

 	If you have problems with the installation, take a look at [this video](https://www.youtube.com/watch?v=p8F_wreHTzw) on how to install R and RStudio.

-4. Once you have installed R and RStudio, please go to the [exercises](exercises/) page.
-There you will find two exercises to verify that everyone has a working R installation setup before the course and provides a recap on first steps in R. *Please take a look at both exercises before XXX and hand in the output in via Slack (see details in the exercises)*
+2. Once you have installed R and RStudio, please go to the [exercises](exercises/) page.
+There you will find two exercises to verify that everyone has a working R installation setup before the course and provides a recap on first steps in R. *Please take a look at both exercises before Friday 15 Nov and hand in the output (see details in the exercises)*

-If you encounter any problems, get help via the Slack *#help* channel.

 ## Literature
 Recommended book for further reading include: